 How does your money grow?
 How does the market work?
 Would you like to learn about ways to generate more income, reduce taxes, or protect your assets from inflation?
 Learn the four most common mistakes that people make and ways to avoid them.
 Emphasis is on real-life examples of success with tax free bonds, stocks, and mutual funds.
 Recent changes in the tax law will be covered.
 Senior adult and disabled retiree course fee waivers apply.

 A stock market crash could happen anytime, and it takes years to recover.
 What have we learned from past events to help us plan for a better future?
 Investors seeking to protect their life savings from a sudden market decline will look at different strategies and tools to reduce risk and preserve savings.

-Join us as we discuss Life, Health, and Disability Insurance, along with Long-Term Care Insurance.
+Join us as we discuss Life, Health, and Disability insurance, with an emphasis on Long-Term Care Insurance.
 Managing risk with an insurance company impacts you regardless of age.
-It's important to evaluate your coverage periodically to determine if it meets your needs.
+It's important to periodically evaluate your coverage to determine if it meets your needs.
 Change is a part of life.
-Learn about the basics of insurance, as well as information on the Affordable Care Act, Medicare and Medicare Supplements.
+Learn about the basics of insurance, as well as up-to-date information on the Affordable Care Act, Medicare, and Medicare Supplements that can affect you.
 We're here to answer your insurance questions!

 When you turn 65, the federal government gives you a birthday